rathin-lgtm/-test/README.md

 DAGSTER_HOME=full path to the root directory (i.e.  C:\Users\panisova\Source\repo\Hvp.Dna.EntRpt.Snowflake), used to store Dagster run information.
 ```
 2) Install Python 3.12 from Software Center
-3) Open a command prompt and navigate to code directory (make sure, that the code directory is located in ThreatLocker Thrusted path).
+3) Open a Powershell and navigate to code directory (make sure, that the code directory is located in ThreatLocker Thrusted path).
 4) Create a virtual environment:
 ```
 py -3.12 -m venv venv